johnowhitaker/aiaiart/readme.md

 - Lesson 5 - Recap of key ideas and start of part 2: https://colab.research.google.com/drive/1cFqAHB_EQqDh0OHCIpikpQ04yzsjITXt?usp=sharing
 - Lesson 6 - Transformers for image synthesis and VQ-GAN revisited: https://colab.research.google.com/drive/1VhiIxMw9YClzmwamu9oiBewhZPnhmSV-?usp=sharing
 - Lesson 7 - Diffusion Models: https://colab.research.google.com/drive/1NFxjNI-UIR7Ku0KERmv7Yb_586vHQW43?usp=sharing
+- Lesson 7.5 - We had a less formal stream chatting about a few new papers and looking at an experiment with CLOOB Conditioned Latent Denoising Diffusion GANs.
+Stream recording: https://youtu.be/OBrlYBP4GZA

 Feel free to reach out to me @johnowhitaker on Twitter with feedback, questions or requests.
 And come join our discord to share your work and chat with others doing similar projects: https://discord.gg/vSjhr8xb4g.
 The Discord is the best way to hear about upcoming lessons and livestreams.